 «Frantic», Robert Altman’s «Prêt-à-Porter», etc.).

 HOTEL DE CRILLON (*****L): Nowhere else in Paris will you find such a physical and human proximity between palace and hotel.
 Part of the background of the most beautiful square in the world, the former property of the distinguished Counts de Crillon was converted in 1909 into a very plush palace hotel emphasizing the best of the best in French style.
-This is actually a tradition that the official guests of the French President are accommodated in the Hotel de Crillon, and therefore it shows its merits better than any press inspection.
+The official guests of the French President are traditionally accommodated in the totally refurbished Hotel de Crillon, and therefore it shows its merits better than any press inspection.
 This may be a paradox: this jewel on the Place de la Concorde doesn't offer many rooms with a view on the obelisk of Luxor.
 Guests should previously be informed about this characteristic of the Hotel de Crillon; else they might feel somehow disappointed.
 Though the 163 rooms and suite are ALL extremely pleasant, luxurious and spacious, this is obvious that only the top prestigious "Grands Appartements" (Grand Deluxe and Presidential Suites) open on this dramatic panorama on the City of Lights.
 They are of course sublime, and above all extremely cozy with their pale wood panels, and also their elegant wall and roof paintings ( just like in the suites 158 and 101, called "de l’Empereur" and "Royale").
 On the rich marble fireplaces are displayed original –and therefore precious- clocks and candelabras.
 Impressive indeed: even for palace hotels addicted.

 is is a Rosewood hotel.